juju/docs/src/en/clouds-lxd-resources.md

 Select a credential to save by number, or type Q to quit: Q
 ```

 A certificate credential will have been created.
-To export it to a file, say
+Export it to a file, say
-`localhost-credentials.yaml`, type the following:
+`localhost-credentials.yaml`, by typing the following:

 ```bash
 juju credentials localhost --format=yaml > localhost-credentials.yaml
 ```

-Now transfer the output file to the machine (and account) that requires access
+Now transfer the file to the user that requires access to the cloud.
+Once done,
-to the cloud.
-Once done, on the remote machine the certificate credential can
+on that user's system, the credential can be added:
-be imported with the following command:

 ```bash
 juju add-credential localhost -f localhost-credentials.yaml